Afroman, well known for his 2001 hit, succeeded in his mission to make a

 may have sent him into a rage because it took the focus off his talent

-4. Not having an outlet for his emotions, and learning that anything
+and disrupted his focus. - Not having an outlet for his emotions, and learning that anything

 short of aggression is weakness – particularly because it works.
 Many